I'm TJ Cichecki, a designer and creative technologist living and working in our Nation's Capitol

 Building an AI-assisted brand workshop from scratch

 I rebuilt my entire workshop format around LLM tooling.
-Not to cut corners, but to spend more time on the parts that actually matter and less time on the parts that don't.
+The goal was never to cut corners, it was to clear out the busywork so there's more room for the parts of the workshop that actually move the needle.

 December 2025